VoiNetwork/voi-swarm/docs/installation/installation.md

 ## Using an Existing Account/Address with Mnemonic

 !!! tip inline end
-    If you are migrating from an existing setup, and want to use the same account/mmenomic with Voi Swarm this is the option for you.
+    * If you're migrating from an existing setup and wish to use the same account or mnemonic with Voi Swarm, this is the option for you.
+    * If you're interested in [migrating your GUID and telemetry name](../../updating/telemetry/#getting-your-telemetry-status) for the purpose of health rewards, you can do so post-installation.

 If you have an existing account/address with a mnemonic that you want to use, set the **VOINETWORK_IMPORT_ACCOUNT** environment variable to **1** and run the installation script: